 Total solar screens cost: $115 – $480 per window/door

 However, there’s more to it than an exact amount.
-The price of solar screens varies widely depending on the area you live, how large your windows or doors are, the number of screens required, the labor rate in your location, and a host of other factors.
+The price of solar screens varies widely depending on the number of windows, how large your windows or doors are, the labor rate in your location, and a host of other factors.
 Let’s look at some of these.

 Read more: An introduction to solar financing options